segenel/selim-genel-dotnet-code-challange/ReadMe.md

 the fully filled out ReportingStructure for the specified employeeId.
 The values should be computed on the fly and will not be persisted.

-### Task 2
+### Task 2 - COMPLETED
 Create a new type, Compensation.
 A Compensation has the following fields: employee, salary, and effectiveDate.
 Create two new Compensation REST endpoints.
 One to create and one to read by employeeId.
 These should persist and query the Compensation from the persistence layer.

 ## Delivery
-Pleasesupload your results to a publicly accessible Git repo.
-Free ones are provided by Github and Bitbucket.
+Uploaded to git repo and shared the public repo to Mark Dupont.